TheresaDiMascio/Portfolio-Projects/Project Descriptions PLEASE READ.md

   1. Found public dataset of New York City public high school SAT data (2014-2015) on Kaggle (Source: [Average SAT Scores for NYC Public Schools](https://www.kaggle.com/datasets/nycopendata/high-schools)).
   2. Uploaded CSV file (435 rows, 22 columns) to GitHub to use as primary data source.
-  3. Used Power Query's Web.Content and CSV.Document data connectors to load the data from GitHub into Excel (worksheet "NYC SAT Data"): **PICTURE**
+  3. Used Power Query's Web.Contents and CSV.Document data connectors to load the data from GitHub into Excel (worksheet "NYC SAT Data"): **PICTURE**
-  4. Used Power Query's Web.Content and Pdf.Tables data connectors to read SAT score percentiles from College Board's official report on SAT scores (Source: [Understanding SAT Scores](https://satsuite.collegeboard.org/media/pdf/understanding-sat-scores.pdf)).
+  4. Used Power Query's Web.Contents and Pdf.Tables data connectors to read SAT score percentiles from College Board's official report on SAT scores (Source: [Understanding SAT Scores](https://satsuite.collegeboard.org/media/pdf/understanding-sat-scores.pdf)).
      - Original table import needed to be cleaned in Power Query by promoting headers, breaking double-column format into two tables, and appending: **PICTURE**
      - Removed null rows and changed data types to percentiles
      - Left with two tables (Total SAT Percentiles and SAT Section Percentiles) for looking up percentiles for SAT subsection and total scores